two-hundred/celerity-docs/docs/resources/celerity-api.md

 <p style={{fontSize: '1.2em'}}><strong>defaultGuard</strong></p>

 The identifier of the guard that should be used as the default guard for the API.
+This should only be set when you want to use the same guard for all endpoints of the API.

 **field type**